-If you have some issues with your windows systems such as the error in an email account accessing on a default web browser or some other things like corrupted files.
-A mainly lot of Windows users run System File Checker to restore corrupted files or missing files.
+If you have some issues with your Windows systems such as the error in an email account accessing on a default web browser or some other things like corrupted files.
+A lot of Windows users run System File Checker to restore corrupted files or missing files.

 Recently some Windows users upgraded their computer with Windows 10 which is Microsoft Edge’s new default browser.
-According to Microsoft ask community users have problems in accessing their Verizon email account.
+Microsoft asks community users who have problems accessing their Verizon email account.

-So read these given below steps to run the System File Checker in Windows 7, Windows 8 / 8.1, and Windows 10 for restoring missing files for any program.
+So read the given below steps to run the System File Checker in Windows 7, Windows 8 / 8.1, and Windows 10 to restore missing files for any program.

 In this article, we are going to tell you how you can easily run a system check on your computer system running on Windows 8 to Windows 10.
 In addition, we also going to tell you how you can repair corrupt files or folders of your computer system using the system file checker tool.

 System File Check In Windows 8 and Windows 8.1

 If you using limited-time Windows Operating systems such as Windows 8 and Windows 8.1 and you want to access the System File Checker to scan your computer.
 Follow the below-given step-by-step guide to run the system file checker in Windows 8 and Windows 8.1 only.

 1. Open the command prompt by the Start Menu.

 2. Move the mouse pointer to the lower-right corner of the screen in the “Search Bar”.
 Now Type Command Prompt in the search box and select “Run as administrator” (As shown in the given screenshot).